nex3/nex3.github.io/drafts/160-50-reviews-for-ufo-50.md

 I'd rather be able to play it than not!

 <img src="/assets/160/26-hot-foot.png" class="ufo-disk"> **_Hot Foot_:** I found
 this much more comprehensible as a versus action game than _Bushido Ball_.
-It’s still quite difficult, but as I played I grew to understand and appreciate the strategic depths—which players to pick, how to use the various supers, how to score multiple hits and avoid getting multihit myself.
+It's still quite difficult, but as I played I grew to understand and appreciate the strategic depths—which players to pick, how to use the various supers, how to score multiple hits and avoid getting multihit myself.
 The co-op mode is a